Wednesday, January 22, 2025

 Post-production: Editing

 This blog contains details of my editing process on CapCut.
 I was in charge of editing most of it, and Kristine helped me with adding additional effects.
-I (Mai) made this blog by myself.
+There are two sections to this blog, I (Mai) made this sections of the blog by myself, and the second section is by Kristine.

 Software❀ᮬᰰུ